reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 Train with ridge regression
 ---------------------------

-A common learning process for readout matrix is the `Tikhonov regression <https://fr.wikipedia.org/wiki /R%C3%A9gularisation_de_Tikhonov>`_, using L2 regularization, also called *ridge regression*.
+A common learning process for readout matrix is the `Tikhonov regression <https://en.wikipedia.org/wiki/ Ridge_regression#Tikhonov_regularization>`_, using L2 regularization, also called *ridge regression*.

 Ridge regression is implemented inside ReservoirPy.
 You can enable ridge regression by simply